rupam1361/teachable_machine_clone/README.md

 # Starting the project
 Download the repo.
 Go to the project directory and run "npm install".
 This will install all the dependencies.
-Then run "npm start" to start the project.
+Then run "node index" to start the project.
 Your project will run on "http://localhost:3000"

 # About the project
 A project to start Machine Learning on the browser built with Tensorflow Js.
 This project works with images as inputs.